ctfs/write-ups-2015/boston-key-party-2015/crypto/wood-island/README.md

 {"s": 3014878633137287394124127653489873288159630923151976475367110860665823037637967007108548419033983397235634088548630635608460601426846110437988798187839907543732012712339535128402199579515311964117424119775352438560229969973347567270238554852248811372675535769778593411780705689239120513635405191218285465254686432764036553625872828345641530781048387734401408069865444002089832141092673760743216330502251238391118869141618294878380090970580806911379005579922080899099717770415409502899325918107535114908790355754386169519151299225168135323147286722969796080575358595404216685633122420151399732715276797035035494161809, "r": 125, "m": "There is no need to be upset"}
 ```

+## Alternative write-up by @mrexcessive

+There also was an exploitable bug in the server code, it didn't check the contents of the hash sufficiently - sneaking in an extra key/value pair meant that the elgamal_verify() could be used with one of the supplied triplets.

+This challenge was also breakable by exploiting a bug in the server code dsa.py
+After getting through the proof/not a robot... step...
+You then need to provide a JSON format representation of a hash containing valid r,s,m vals

+You can use the entire line with 'm' value "There is no need to be upset" from the supplied sigs.txt file

+But... surely this will fail the is_duplicate(sig) test ?
+Not if you insert an extra entry into the hash...
+See [this code](WoodIsland_try.py) for an example.

+Glad of that - 'cos exploit easier than the mathematics!

 ## Other write-ups and resources

 * [Japanese](http://math314.hateblo.jp/entry/2015/03/02/025356)